szaszak/blender_velvets/README.md

     """Changes view to selected screens"""
     # Shortcuts: Ctrl + Shift + F1 - Video Editing
     # Does not work on Mac

-    "Scene toggle"
-    """Toggles between existing Scenes"""
-    # Shortcuts: Shift + TAB
-    # Does not work on Mac and Windows

     "Strips - Adjust to Cursor"
     """Adjusts selected strips to where the cursor is in the timeline"""